thanpolas/thanpolas.github.com/_posts/rants/2014-07-08-Dont-Squash-its-rude-and-a-lie.md

 ## Squashing is wrong and dangerous

-When you have a topical branch that you are working on, tens or hundreds of commits and you regularly push to your *origin* remote repository, there's a history written there, a history of commits.
+Think about this very common case for a moment...
+You have a topical branch that you are working on with tens or hundreds of commits and you regularly push to your *origin* remote repository.
+There's history written there, a history of commits.
 That branch typically also has the form of a pull-request, where peers, project maintainers and tech leads review and comment on your code.

-If your last act before your branch is merged is to squash, you are essentially throwing all the code review in a bucket and need to start over.
+If your last act before your branch is merged is to squash, you are essentially throwing all the code review in a bucket.
 By squashing, you are effectively re-writing history, which means that the 10-20-100 commits you made get zipped down to one.
 Now that single commit can no longer be pushed to your topical branch...

 {% highlight shell %}
 To git@github.com:thanpolas/Practice.git